-The lagoon is located 59 kilomoters (36 miles) from San Ignacio and Hwy.1.
-With a local community of less than one hundred inhabitants, the lagoon residents depend primarily upon fishing and now whale watching as their primary means of support.
-The lagoon stretches into the desert by about sixteen miles and has a maximum width of five miles.
+The lagoon is located 59 kilometers (36 miles) from San Ignacio and Hwy.1.
+With a local community of less than 100 inhabitants, the lagoon residents depend primarily upon fishing and now whale watching as their primary means of support.
+The lagoon stretches into the desert by about 16 miles and has a maximum width of five miles.
 The lagoon is divided into three sections.
-The upper lagoon is the shallowest part and is known as the birthing area where pregnant females travel to in order to bare their young.
+The upper lagoon is the shallowest part and is known as the birthing area where pregnant females travel to in order to bear their young.
 At the middle lagoon you find mothers traveling with their newborns as the tides flow in and out getting their calves ready to join the majority of the whales at the lower lagoon.
 At the lower lagoon, you find the majority of the cetaceans and this is where most of the social behavior occurs.
 Here, males and females congregate looking for mates.
 In addition newborn calves with their mothers travel the length of the lower lagoon preparing themselves for the long journey north to their summer feeding grounds in the Arctic.

 San Ignacio Lagoon's Significance to the World Community

 In 1988 Mexico established the Visciano Biosphere Reserve to include San Ignacio Lagoon, which is Latin America’s largest wildlife sanctuary.
 Not only is San Ignacio lagoon a Gray Whale Sanctuary, but it is the last and only undeveloped nursery and breeding ground in the world of the Pacific Gray Whale.
-San Ignacio lagoon is also the critical habitat for the near extinct prong-horned antelope and an important feeding habitat for four of the worlds seven species of sea turtles: leatherbacks, hawksbills, green turtles and olive ridleys (all endangered).
-In 1993 the United Nations declared San Ignacio lagoon a World Heritage site because of its importance to the world community.
+San Ignacio lagoon is also the critical habitat for the near extinct prong-horned antelope and an important feeding habitat for four of the world's seven species of sea turtles: Leatherbacks, Hawksbills, Green Turtles and Olive Ridleys (all endangered).
+In 1993 the United Nations declared San Ignacio Lagoon a World Heritage site because of its importance to the world community.